compmetagen/micca/doc/source/phyloseq.rst

 Alpha diversity
 ---------------

-Now we can plot the number of observed OTUs
+Now we can plot the number of observed OTUs in each month, coloring the values according to the sampling depth:

 .. code-block:: R